BlueBrain/Search/README.md

 cd BlueBrainSearch
 ```

 This will build a Docker image where MySQL is installed.
-Besides, this will
-launch using this image a MySQL server running in a Docker container.

 ```bash
 docker build \